 When we develop new plans for existing participants, their new plan will be based on their previous one.
-If the previous plan had service bookings, these providers will generally be recorded as my providers in the participant's new plan.
+If the previous plan had service bookings, these providers will be automatically recorded as my providers in the participant's new plan.